 Disclosure statement: A statement of the actual cost and terms of the loan, including interest rate and additional finance charges.

 Enrollment status: Academic workload (or course load), as defined by the institution, in which a student is enrolled for a defined academic period.
 Reported by the school the student attended and indicates whether the student is (or was) full-time, three-quarters time, half-time, less than half-time, withdrawn, graduated, etc.

 Entrance counseling: Counseling session that borrowers must complete before receiving their first loan disbursements.
 See our loan repayment page.

 Exit counseling: Counseling session that borrowers must complete any time they graduate from a program or drop below half-time enrollment status.
-See Loan Counseling. where is this?
+See Loan Counseling.

 FAFSA: See definition for "Free Application for Federal Student Aid".

 Federal Direct Graduate PLUS loan:Loan funds provided to graduate students by the U.S. Department of Education, through the school.
 This federal loan program allows graduate students with no adverse credit history to apply for a loan amount up to their Cost of Attendance each year, less any other financial aid received.

 Federal Direct Plus Loan Program (PLUS):Loan funds provided to the parents of dependent undergraduate students by the U.S. Department of Education, through the school.
 This federal loan program allows parents with no adverse credit history to apply for a loan amount up to the Cost of Attendance each year, less any financial aid received by the dependent student.
 Repayment of principal and interest begins immediately once the loan is fully disbursed with some options to delay payment available.